 continue

-if phrase_in_title_or_desc(html, phrase): # Check if the extracted title or description contains the target phrase.
+if fuzzy_phrase_in_title_or_desc(html, phrase, 80.0): # Check if the phrase is sufficiently similar to the title or description

 relevant_pages_info.append({